rmoff/rmoff-blog/content/post/lafs01e01.md

 ![An image of a squirrel at a laptop looking at a map, preparing to navigate the wonderful world of Apache Flink](/images/2023/09/20230929134244.webp)

-Just like the aforementioned kid with a new toy, what else would I do except run around with wild excitement (figuratively), clicking on all the Apache Flink links and demos and tutorials and presentations and videos that I could find!
+Just like the aforementioned kid with a new toy, what else would I do except run around (figuratively) with wild excitement, clicking on all the Apache Flink links and demos and tutorials and presentations and videos that I could find!
 And then I realised I should take somewhat of a more measured approach to my learning, and started to map out the different areas.

 ![A mindmap of the areas of Apache Flink about which I want to learn](/images/2023/09/learningflink.webp)